External practitioner call

 The application process consists of two stages.

-Please use this link to submit your expression of interest and use the guidance in the form on how to send relevant attachments.
-This will include submitting a CV and examples of original design work and/or previous architectural teaching.
+Use this link to submit your expression of interest, and you will then need to submit a CV and examples of original design work and/or previous architectural teaching.

 Unit leads – you will also be asked to submit a one-page expression of interest, which covers: